Just Because It’s Common Doesn’t Make It Normal!

 Aim for neutrality (and safety)

 We should be encouraging neutrality in our dogs — not yielding to their every whim and desire.
+That means dogs accepting the presence of other dogs, not forcing them to interact.

 And I’ll bet a penny to a pound you wouldn’t allow it if the other dog was muzzled or looked “scary”.